A Spiritual Escape: Four Seasons Resort Bali at Sayan, Ubud

 Making an Entrance

-After avidly following the @FSBali Instagram page before the trip, I thought I had some idea of what the property may look like.
+After avidly following the Four Seasons Bali Instagram page before the trip, I thought I had some idea of what the property may look like.
 But like most incredible sights, photos can never quite do it justice.
 No amount of Instagramming could have prepared me for how I would feel on arrival; speechless, ecstatic and simply in awe of my surroundings.

 It was the most spectacular hotel entrance I have ever seen.
 We pulled up to a looping driveway, which led to a wooden footbridge that extended over treetops and an emerald green mass of jungle.
 The walkway ended at an infinity lotus pond with 360 degree views of lush landscapes.
 Somebody pinch me?

 After pulling myself together, I joined the group down 1 level at reception level of the main resort building, which was equally as exposed to the elements.
 We received a warm welcome and were given cold towels and a frozen watermelon juice to refresh us from our journey.

 The resort is surrounded by acres of rural jungle and working paddy fields.
 The paddy fields you see are part of the resort and are maintained and harvested by Four Seasons farmers.
 All the rice available in the resort has been grown right on site and their A Day in the life of a Balinese rice farmer experience allows guest to delve in deeper into the ancient techniques of rice farming.

 Four Seasons Sayan has a total of 60 suites and private villas, but its thoughtful design makes you feel like you’re the only ones out in the wilderness.
 I spent 2 nights in one of the private villas which boasted a private entrance, expansive outdoor living area and infinity pool overlooking the jungle.
 Inside, the villa featured a four poster bed, his and hers sinks, huge bathtub with scrubs and salts and an outdoor shower area.